West Bridgewater Lawn Edging Services

 Stormwater Management & MS4 Compliance During Edging Operations in West Bridgewater

-Edging projects must comply with MS4 requirements under the Clean Water Act and MassDEP Stormwater Standards.
-Prevent soil and debris from entering storm drains and protect catch basins, especially in glacial till or clay areas prone to pooling.
-Use permeable materials like stone or brick where possible to maintain natural drainage.
-During construction, promptly clean up debris from streets and sidewalks, control dust and slurry (wet cutting), and stage materials responsibly.
-Long-term, proper edging improves drainage, defines landscapes, and supports green infrastructure.
-West Bridgewater Planning Board
+Edging operations must comply with MS4 requirements under the Clean Water Act and MassDEP Stormwater Standards.
+Prevent soil and debris from entering storm drains and protect catch basins by using proper staging and immediate cleanup.
+Maintain natural drainage patterns and use permeable materials like stone or brick where possible, especially in glacial till or clay soils to prevent pooling.
+During construction, control dust and slurry (wet cutting) and coordinate with EPA NPDES for larger projects.
+Long-term, proper edging improves drainage, supports green infrastructure, and enhances landscape definition.

 65 North Main Street, West Bridgewater, MA 02379